 About Our Founder

 He forged his way into St Lawrence University in 2009 after working as a casual laborer and a vendor of polythene bags in Kibuye Market for some years to get the admission fees.
 He immediately started a performing club under Nkobazambogo (a Buganda students club in universities) which emerged best at the cultural festival in the academic year 2009/2010.
 In his second year, he ran for the University Guild Presidential office and won the race.
 Later on before expiry of his term in office, he was elected Chairman of the Uganda Guild Presidents Association (GPAU), an association that brings together all university and tertiary Guild leaders in the country.
-This gave him the opportunity to travel to all regions of the country as he was always invited in different schools, institutions and universities on different occasions, and this is what informs his thoughts about youth situation in the country as explained in the next paragraph.
+This gave him the opportunity to travel to all regions of the country as he was always invited in different schools, institutions and universities on different occasions.

-He started with 100,000/= (one Hundred Thousand Shillings) which he used for renting a place to practice at Nakivubo settlement primary school, and transportation of the borrowed drums from his friend, Mr. Mujabi who was the custodian of St Lawrence University by then.
+He started with 100,000 Ugandan Shillings (27 USD) which he used for renting a place to practice at Nakivubo settlement primary school, and transportation of the borrowed drums from his friend, Mr. Mujabi who was the custodian of St Lawrence University by then.
 He later returned these drums after he had bought his own.
-They were four boys and three girls, this gave birth to Rockies Troupe through resilience, persistence and hope.
+They were four boys and three girls, this gave birth to Rockies Troupe and later Rockies Organisation through resilience, persistence and hope.